dirtyredz/react-scroll-up-button/README.md

 ContainerClassName -- Class name applied to the container when NOT using the default view.

 TransitionClassName -- Class name applied to the container to show the button when NOT using the default view.

+style -- style the container directly with inline styleing, can be used with any imported button.

+ToggledStyle -- Style the toggled state of the container directly, can be used with any imported button.

 ----